microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 | __quantum__rt__tuple_create      | `%TupleHeader*(i64)`  | Allocates space for a tuple requiring the given number of bytes and sets the reference count to 1. |
 | __quantum__rt__tuple_reference   | `void(%TupleHeader*)` | Indicates that a new reference has been added. |
 | __quantum__rt__tuple_unreference | `void(%TupleHeader*)` | Indicates that an existing reference has been removed and potentially releases the tuple. |

+Note that, as described [above](#reference-counting), passing a null pointer to the reference or unreference functions should be ignored.

 ### Arrays